Organ Meat Ratios for Raw Feeding: How Much Liver, Kidney, Heart

 If you only have 30 seconds, here's what you need to know:

-Organ meats are the nutrient powerhouses of the animal.
-They provide micronutrients—Vitamin A, copper, B12—that muscle meats cannot deliver.
+Organ meats act as the absolute nutrient powerhouses of the animal.
+They provide critical micronutrients like Vitamin A, copper, and B12.
+Standard muscle meats simply cannot deliver these vital elements.

 Organ Key Nutrient Target Ratio (Total Diet)